bombasticSlacks/Aspirant/Game/Hunter.md

 You and those travelling with you cannot be tracked.

 #### Pin And Restrain
 While you are successfully grappling someone on your turn, you may as an action attempt to more permanently restrain them with [Manacles](Example-Gear#Manacles) or an equivalent item.
-This is a [Fitness](Fitness) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Melee](Melee).
+This is a [Sport](Sport) [Opposed Difficulty](Skills#Opposed%20Difficulty) test opposed by the opponents [Sport](Sport).

 #### Take Them Alive
 After injuring someone, you may always opt for them to go unconscious instead of dying.